CAMRA and the rise of low-alcohol beers under 3% ABV

 This year’s event was the last of the London Drinker festivals since the venue is closing down, but Christine was hopeful that other CAMRA festivals would take on the idea in future.

 The competition winner was Table Porter (2.8%) from Anspach & Hobday Brewery, and a well-earned win it was!
 This has a great body to it, cocoa and dark fruits too, it puts us in mind of a good cold brew coffee.
 Always exciting to see something other than a session IPA receiving some attention in this category.
 Ed Clibbens from the brewery told us that “we used to brew this quite regularly when we first started four years ago, but the demand wasn’t as high.
-It’s a challenge to create a low abv beer with plenty of flavour and body, and particularly dark beer.
+It’s a challenge to create low-alcohol beers with plenty of flavour and body, and particularly dark beer.
 We are really proud of the Table Porter and rebrewed it for the competition.
 Demand is definitely increasing, with many people choosing to cut down or go dry for many reasons.”

 Table beers originate from the Belgian Tafelbier, and generally fall somewhere between 1.5% – 2.8%, with some tipping in just over 3%.
 These were traditionally served with meals from sharing bottles, and for Belgian children, this would have been their first introduction to beer.
 It’s seen a real revival in recent years, and while we are on the subject, should you ever stumble across The Kernel Table Beer, you must try it!